cpetrich/counterfeit_DS18B20/README.md

 - Example topmark: DALLAS 18B20 1808C4 +233AA
 - Example topmark: DALLAS 18B20 1838C4 +233AA  *(2020)*
 - Indent mark: *none*

+### Family A3: Designed to Deceive
+***Obtained neither chips nor probes in 2019.
+Bought chips in 2024, also observed in the wild (cf. Discussion [42](https://github.com/cpetrich/counterfeit_DS18B20/discussions/42))***

+*This family was added to the list in 2024.
+It seems to have been specifically designed to pass all tests of the 2019 Arduino sketches on this site.
+In addition, sensors have the same temperature offset at 0 °C as Family A1, and the same conversion time.
+However, this Family is distinguished from authentic Family A1 by small differences in the implementation of the temperature calibration and a bug in the reporting of ongoing temperature conversion.
+It would make me a little bit proud to know that somebody actually designed and mass-produced microchips based on what they read on this site.*

+* ROM patterns \[5\]: 28-tt-tt-tt-00-00-00-crc
+	- Note that genuine chips with this ROM pattern were produced over 15 years ago.
+	- Note that a ROM of this pattern predates the ``C4`` die.
+I.e., a chip with a topmark DALLAS 18B20 and ``C4`` die together with this ROM is not genuine.
+* Scratchpad register ``<byte 6> = 0x0C`` at power-up, and ``<byte 6> = 0x10 – (<byte 0> & 0x0f)`` after temperature conversion, \[5\].
+* Returns data on undocumented function code 0x68 ("Trim2"), \[5\].
+Returns data on undocumented function code 0x93 but defaults to ``0xFF`` ("Trim1"), \[5\].
+	+ Curve parameter is unsigned and affects the temperature reading at a similar magnitude as Family A1. \[5\]
+ 		- "Trim2" does not match known values of Family A1. \[5\]
+   	+ Offset parameter is implemented differently than in Family A1. \[5\]
+* Default alarm register settings differ from Family A1 (``0x7F`` and ``0x80``) \[5\].
+* A sample of 20 sensors had an average temperature offset of +0.11 °C at 0 °C with a spread comparable to other Families \[5\].
+Noise of individual sensors was comparable to sensors of other Families \[5\].
+* Polling for completion of the temperature conversion produces valid readings only after a slight delay (&leq; 1 ms) following the initation of temperature conversion, \[5\].
+This contrasts with all other sensors of Families A-E and G that implement this feature.
+	- Delayed polling after function code 0x44 indicates approx. 589-621 ms for a 12-bit temperature conversion and proportionally less at lower resolution \[5\].
+* Sensor indicates when in parasitic power mode, temperature conversion in parasitic power mode is working (based on cursory test) \[5\].

+- Example ROM: 28-3E-43-87 **-00-00-00-** 18 *(cf. Discussion [42](https://github.com/cpetrich/counterfeit_DS18B20/discussions/42))*
+- Example ROM: 28-CA-BA-61 **-00-00-00-** A3
+- Example ROM: 28-06-64-2B **-00-00-00-** 46
+- Initial Scratchpad: 50/05/7F/80/7F/FF/0C/10/93
+- Example topmark: DALLAS 18B20 2402C4 +817AB *(cf. Discussion [42](https://github.com/cpetrich/counterfeit_DS18B20/discussions/42))*
+- Example topmark: HXY 18B20 2340
+- Example topmark: MSKSEMI 18B20 2420

 ### Family B1: GXCAS 18B20, Matching Datasheet Temperature Offset Curve
 ***Obtained probes from a number of vendors in 2019, obtained chips from two vendors in 2019.
 One vendor sent chips marked UMW rather than DALLAS***